hhalperin/hhalperin/README.md

 Hello world!
 - My name is Harrison Halperin.
-I'm a systems analyst, software developer, and aspiring machine learning engineer based in San Diego.
+I'm a systems analyst, software developer, and aspiring solutions engineer based in San Diego.
 I am currently pursuing a degree in Management Information Systems and delving into the realms of automation and innovation.
 Python is my go-to language, especially when it comes to Data Analytics.
 My current mission is to deepen my understanding of Machine Learning (ML) and Artificial Intelligence (AI), with a particular focus on Large Language Models and ML frameworks like Pytorch.